moov-io/accounts/client/docs/AccountsApi.md

 ## Ping

 > Ping(ctx, )
-Ping the GL service to check if running
+Ping the Accounts service to check if running

 ### Required Parameters